 The MU International Center sponsors this summer, faculty-led study abroad program in collaboration with the Department of Romance Languages and Literatures.
-Megan Moore, assistant professor of French, and Dan Sipe, associate professor of French studies at MU, will lead this six-credit program in Lyon, France, in conjunction with Sciences-U Lyon.
+Megan Moore, assistant professor of French, and Dan Sipe, associate professor of French studies at MU, will lead this six-credit program in Lyon, France.

 During the program, you will live and study French language and culture in Lyon, and attend tours of restaurants, local food producers, museums, Roman ruins and churches in and around the city.
 Surrounded by verdant hills at the confluence of the Rhône and Saone rivers, Lyon has long been the gastronomic capital of France.
 For centuries the farms, vineyards and pastures that dot the countryside have provided a seemingly infinite source of sustenance and variety to this thriving commercial and trade center.
 The program offers a venue in which to improve your mastery of the French language through coursework and immersive homestays while you sample some of Lyon's gastronomic delights.